How developers who are willing to freelance can overcome the fear of getting started as a freelancer and succeed as a freelancer

-If I look at my career, I made a move from being a C++ developer when I started my career to the C# developer when I left the job forever and took a job as SEO guy as well.
-As a freelancer I started with PHP and vBulletin and then made a move to WordPress & XenForo.
+If I look at my career, I made a move from being a C++ developer when I started my career to the C# developer when I left the job forever and took a job as an SEO guy as well.
+As a freelancer, I started with PHP and vBulletin and then made a move to WordPress & XenForo.

 4. The Fear of Not Being Paid Enough

-What is the hourly rate that your employer is paying you?
+What is the hourly rate that your employer is paying for you?
 I am damn sure it is less than what you may get even when you try Fiverr.